Propylene Glycol For Skin: Benefits, Side Effects, & How To Use

 Propylene glycol is a common ingredient in many skin and personal care products.
 You can include this ingredient in your skin care routine in multiple ways.
 Consider your skin type and skin concern before you go for it.

-Since propylene glycol also improves the absorption of other products, it can be a useful ingredient in cosmetic products like foundations, serums, cleansers, and acne treatments.
+Since propylene glycol also improves the absorption of other products, it can be a useful ingredient in cosmetic beauty products like foundations, serums, cleansers, and acne treatments.

 In the next section, we have listed some of the best propylene glycol products you can use.